-Sexless Marriages exist and a surprising number couples stay in these marriages.
+Sexless Marriages exist and a surprising number of couples stay in these marriages.

 Read about their stories below.